About Brian Condron

 After graduating from Sheridan College (Applied Photography) in 1971 and from York

 University (BFA) in 1976, Condron pursued an interest in black & white social landscape

-In the mid 1980s he was offered a part-time newspaper job at The Financial Post in
+In the mid 1980s Condron was offered a part-time newspaper job at The Financial Post

-Toronto.
-This position led Condron to become a newspaper/magazine photographer, albeit
+in Toronto.
+This position led him to become a newspaper/magazine photographer, albeit

 an unusual one, always with a small Leica in his kit.

 In 1990, Condron emigrated to Australia where he worked for various newspapers and

 magazines.
 Although he found photojournalism interesting, it was never a passion and

 the nagging compulsion to take candid pictures on the street remained.

 These days Brian Condron lives just outside Brisbane, Australia with his wife Desley.
 He